rotimi-dev/aws-bootcamp-cruddur-2023/journal/week0.md

 ![AWS CLI](https://user-images.githubusercontent.com/109069039/220363490-a3041b52-2cd3-4d29-a6a5-bde2beeb4a9a.png)
 AWS CLI

+I retraced my steps and reinstalled AWS CLIv2 on Gitpod environment using ** pip install awscliv2

 I read further on how to set up Momento since this was the only requirement that was a bit edgy for me at first.
 I downloaded a MSI package and had it installed
 Here is a screenshot of how it looks like on my PC.